Skip to Main Content

 • Sentence Matching: You can do Sentence Matching on a worksheet; in this version, students match two parts of a sentence.
 Another version entails each student holding a half sentences.
 Students then walk around the room and find the missing half of their sentence by asking questions pertaining to their card.
 Sentence combinations must be grammatically correct and logical.

-Support decoding of text, mathematical notation, and symbols (Checkpoint 2.3)
+Support decoding of text, mathematical notation, and symbols (Consideration 2.2)

-The ability to fluently decode words, numbers or symbols that have been presented in an encoded format (e.g., visual symbols for text, haptic symbols for Braille, algebraic expressions for relationships) takes practice for any learner, but some learners will reach automaticity more quickly than others.
-Learners need consistent and meaningful exposure to symbols so that they can comprehend and use them effectively.
+The ability to fluently decode words, numbers, or symbols that have been presented in an encoded format (e.g., visual symbols for text, haptic symbols for Braille, algebraic expressions for relationships) takes practice for any learner, but some learners will reach automaticity more quickly than others.
+Learners need consistent and meaningful exposure to symbols to comprehend and use them effectively.

 Strategy